 (3) dismiss the case.

-(j) DADS notifies the licensee and, if applicable, the person filing a complaint of the status and final outcome of a complaint or referral.
+(j) HHSC notifies the licensee and, if applicable, the person filing a complaint of the status and final outcome of a complaint or referral.

 §555.52.
 Informal Reviews.

-(a) Before DADS initiates proceedings to revoke a license, suspend a license, or deny a license renewal, DADS gives a licensee:
+(a) Before the Texas Health and Human Services Commission (HHSC) initiates proceedings to revoke a license, suspend a license, or deny a license renewal, HHSC gives a licensee:

 (1) a description of the alleged rule violation warranting the proposed sanction; and